dtanner/dantanner/content/post/spring-rites.md

 like "let's make a choice to use boring technology X for Y years", but the time to continue using annotation-based frameworks like Spring Boot has passed.

-For those that have given the vanilla Kotlin approach a try, the response has been overwhelmingly positive and joyful in my observations.
-They typically become strong advocates of it once they're past the fear stage.
+For those that have given the vanilla Kotlin approach a try, the response has been overwhelmingly positive in my observations.
+They typically become strong advocates of it once they've spent a couple of weeks with it.

 ![](/annotation/annotation-venn.svg)